hybr/mop/permissions.md

     - All users (including guests) can view the public fields of any organization record.
     - User who creates the Organization is considered as "Organization Admin"
 - Organization Departments
+    - Read
+        - Registered User
-    - All Organization Worker can view and use this entity as foreign key in their records
+        - Organization Worker
+    - Create
-    - User must have Organization position of "Human Resource > Structure > Manager" to create the record
+        - "Human Resource > Structure > Manager"
-    - Organization Admin can also create the record
-    - Any user can read the record
+    - CRUD Allowed
-    - Super Admin can update and delete the record
+        - Super Admin
 - Organization Facilities
     - Organization Admin and Organization Workers can see this dashboard page
+    - CRUD Allowed
-    - Organization Facility > Manager can add more departments
+        - Organization Facility >  Manager
-    - Super Admin can CRUD facility_departments
+        - Super Admin
 - Organization Branches
     - Organization Admin and Organization Workers can see this dashboard page
+    - CRUD Allowed
-    - Organization Facility > Manager can add more departments
+        - Organization Facility > Space Management > Manager
-    - Super Admin can CRUD organization_branches
+        - Super Admin